 Government funding is more often allocated to mainstream areas, such as research on single diseases.
-Business, for its part, does not show much interest in fundamental science, because usually there is no final product that can be sold.
+Businesses do not show much interest in fundamental science, because, usually, it does not directly lead to a marketable product.

 The only other source of funding is the general public.
-But most people are not yet sufficiently informed about the plausibility of bringing the aging processes under medical control and do not share the values of our community.
-Sometimes (to be frank, pretty often) activists trying to engage the public in an enlightening conversation can encounter resistance or even rejection.
+However, most people are not yet sufficiently informed about the plausibility of bringing the aging processes under medical control and do not share the values of our community.
+Sometimes (to be frank, pretty often), activists trying to engage the public in an enlightening conversation can encounter resistance or even rejection.

 Life extension, longevity and immortality are just not popular with people

-Imagine for a moment that you are a teacher at a school teaching students about longevity science.
-If the students are not interested in your lectures, what does this mean?
-What does it tell you about the way the material is structured and provided?
-It could be that the lectures are probably ignoring several basic principles of teaching, known as the didactic principles.
+Imagine, for a moment, that you are a schoolteacher and that your subject is longevity science.
+If the students are not interested in your lectures, what does that tell you about the way the material is structured and provided?
+It could be that the lectures are ignoring several basic principles of teaching, which are known as the didactic principles.

 One of these principles is that learning requires active, conscious participation.
-This means that students will seek and absorb information if they are interested, or they will ignore it if they do not see any personal benefit in it.
-We must offer people what they really want and we should do this at the very beginning of the conversation.
+This means that students will seek and absorb information if they are interested, and they will ignore it if they do not see any personal benefit in it.
+We must offer people what they really want, and we should do this at the very beginning of the conversation.

 Wrong!
-Studies show that when people are asked “how long would you like to live?” with no other conditions specified, people added around 5 to 10 years to the average life expectancy for their country and that was it [1-4].
-Why is this?
-Well, it’s all about the basics.
+Studies show that when people are asked “how long would you like to live?” with no other conditions specified, people added around 5 to 10 years to the average life expectancy of their countries, and that was it [1-4].
+This is due to the basics.

-If we do not first explain the aging processes, the connection with age-related diseases and the repair-based solutions that lead to healthy longevity, people think longevity means a longer life of prolonged ill health and frailty.
-Who wants to spend another ten or twenty years in a wheelchair or in a care home?
-And this is exactly the image most people have when these words are used.
+If we do not first explain the aging processes, the connection with age-related diseases, and the repair-based solutions that lead to healthy longevity, people think that longevity means a longer life of prolonged ill health and frailty.
+Who wants to spend another 10 or 20 years in a wheelchair or in a nursing home?
+This is exactly the image most people have when these words are used.

-This is what the expression “life extension” means to the majority of people – and this is why we should avoid beginning the conversation with it.
-“Life extension” does not sound attractive and the same goes for the word “longevity” when it is used too early in the conversation and alone without context.
+This is what the expression “life extension” means to the majority of people – and this is why we should avoid beginning any conversation with it.
+“Life extension” does not sound attractive, and the same goes for the word “longevity” when it is used too early in the conversation and alone without context.

 Nope!
-There was an interesting study done by Mair Underwood published in Rejuvenation Research in 2014 .
-The goal of the study was to evaluate the contents of 19 movies depicting immortal people (only people, other species were not considered) to see how many of them represent immortals in a positive way.
+There was an interesting study done by Mair Underwood, which was published in Rejuvenation Research in 2014 .
+The goal of the study was to evaluate the contents of 19 movies depicting immortal people (only people; other species were not considered) to see how many of them represent immortals in a positive way.

-The score was 17 versus 2.
-In the vast majority of these movies immortals were depicted as reckless, mad, selfish, morally inferior, sinful, heretic, violent, cynical, aimless, and here we are running out of negative adjectives.
+The score was 17 to 2.
+In the vast majority of these movies, immortals were depicted as reckless, mad, selfish, morally inferior, sinful, heretic, violent, cynical, aimless, and plenty of other negative adjectives.
 Apart from being bad people, immortals were often depicted as suffering from unbearable tedium.